 Picture

 One of the hardest decisions for us was picking which ferry time to leave.
 We decided to visit in October when there were fewer people but still warm temperatures.
-However there were also fewer ferries.
-Because we were travelling with kids, we couldn’t leave too late or early from Taipei, so we stopped halfway in Hualien and spent a night there.
+However, there were also fewer ferries.
+Because we were traveling with kids, we couldn’t leave too late or early from Taipei, so we stopped halfway in Hualien and spent a night there.
 We planned to take the 3:30 PM ferry to Green Island, but we got an early start and ended up driving down to Fugang Harbor in time for the 1:30 PM Ferry.

 We got to the main ticket hall, picked up our tickets, went to the bathroom, and then waited in the hot sun for the boat to arrive.